Remorhaz14/ChromePlayinVLC/README.md

 Right-click any video on a webpage and open it in VLC, or add it to VLC's playlist.

 ## Features
-- Smart URL extraction for YouTube, Vimeo, Twitch, Twitter/X, Reddit, and generic sites
+- Smart URL extraction for Vimeo, Twitter/X, Reddit, and generic sites
 - "Watch in VLC" — launches VLC with the video
 - "Add to VLC playlist" — queues video into an already-running VLC without interrupting playback